mm-zk/boojum-docs/code_walkthrough/prover_walkthrough.md

 }
 ```

+---

 ### Stage 4

-Before jumping into stage 4, let's see what we have.
-We basically have a very large `trace` (table) with `trace_len` rows (2^22)that contains:
+At this point, we have a comprehensive trace (table) with `trace_len` rows (approximately $2^{22}$ rows) containing:

-* setup columns - created when we "compiled" the circruit.
+* Setup columns (from the compiled circuit).
-* witness & memory columns - created by witness evaluation
+* Witness & memory columns (from witness evaluation).
-* some lookup related columns - created by stage 2
+* Lookup related columns (from stage 2).
-* and quotient columns - created by stage 3
+* Quotient columns (from stage 3).

-Plus for all these, we have also computed LDE extensions and trees.

-Now each of these columns is supposed to be a polynomial, that we could prove with FRI - but instead of doing them separately, we'll do it together.

-So in step 4, we'll combine them into a single polynomial (DEEP) - using a random $\alpha$ (it will be a different alpha than in stage 3), and we'll also pick a random point $z$ on which we'll evaluate all of them (so that the verifier can confirm the relationships between them - especially the way how quotient was computed).
+Each column represents a polynomial that will eventually be verified using FRI.
+In stage 4, these columns are combined into a single DEEP polynomial using a random $\alpha$ and evaluated at a random point $z$.
+This evaluation verifies the relationships, particularly how the quotient was computed.

 ```rust
     let mut it = transcript_challenges.array_chunks::<4>();
     // random
     let z = Mersenne31Quartic::from_coeffs_in_base(